Gredu/archived.kommuuni.mahti.org/content/rule/general.md

 An exception to these rules applies only if you are with your friends.
 Only then you may leave unclean dishes for a short time.

+## Bottles with deposit
+Bottles with deposit are collected in the kitchen.
+All money will go to the [community bank]({{< ref "/contract/community-bank.md" >}}).
+If there is a big party eg. Halloween or pre-christmast, the money will be first spent to cover the party expenses.

+*Think this as a party tax.
+Also, it is more convinient to keep all the bottles in the kitchen.
+It makes your own room cleaner.
+We simply don't have anough space for everyone to have their own bottle slot in the kitchen.*

 ## Special rules
 Special rules overwrites normal rules.
 Names and reasons are written, so we know when to purge the rule when it becomes unnecessary.
 There is also a high possibility that those rules become permanent at some point.
 If that happens, then reasons and names can be then erased.